ravaga/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

       "message": "Peer added successfully"
     }

-3. Create the WireGuard client configuration file (with **.conf** file extension) with the data obtained in the responses of the last two requests.
+3. Create the WireGuard client configuration file (**.conf** file extension) with the data obtained in the responses of the last two requests.
    A complete example filled with the responses of the last two example requests is provided, and, furtheremore, a configuration file template can be found in the next subsection.

   ::